 Originally from Marina Del Rey, California, Arykah received her B.S. in Biology with a Minor in Chemistry from the Metropolitan State College of Denver.
 She then attended the Rutgers School of Law, receiving her J.D. in January 2009.
 Since becoming an attorney, Arykah has represented both individuals and companies in general commercial and civil lawsuits, including employment disputes, contract disputes, civil rights violations and personal injury.
 Arykah brings to the firm a lifelong commitment to civil rights and public interest.

-Her practice at the firm focuses on protecting employees' rights by safeguarding employees from harassment, wrongful termination, discrimination and other civil rights violations in the work place as well as representing employees in obtaining unemployment benefits in New Jersey.
+Her practice at the firm focuses on protecting employees' rights by safeguarding employees from harassment, wrongful termination, discrimination and other civil rights violations in the work place as well as representing employees in obtaining unemployment benefits in NJ.

 - New Jersey, 2009